rachelhann/UniConn-COMP-380/README.md

 - All student emails must end with `@my.csun.edu`
 - Passwords are stored as BCrypt hashes
+- `spring.jpa.hibernate.ddl-auto` is set to `update` — Hibernate will run entities and create tables in database
+- After first run:
+   - Verify all tables were created in databse properly and test data was populated
-- `spring.jpa.hibernate.ddl-auto` is set to `validate` — Hibernate will check entity/schema alignment on startup but will not modify the database
+   - Switch `spring.jpa.hibernate.ddl-auto` to `validate` — Hibernate will be checking entity/schema alignment on startup but will not modify the database
-- If tables don't get created in db(refresh it after running app) set `spring.jpa.hibernate.ddl-auto` to `update`.
-And switch back if all works well.